 The divorce process changes slightly based on the type of divorce the couple seeks.
 In Iowa, there are three types of divorce possible:

-- Uncontested divorce — If both spouses agree that divorce is appropriate, and they are able to reach an understanding on the ancillary issues, such as child custody, property distribution or spousal support, the court may accept a marital settlement agreement.
+- Uncontested Divorce — In Iowa, if both spouses agree that divorce is appropriate and are able to reach an understanding on the ancillary issues, such as child custody, property distribution or spousal support, then the court may accept a marital settlement agreement.
 However, even in an uncontested divorce, Iowa law requires a 90-day waiting period from serving the petition to divorce decree.
 The court may waive the waiting period if the petitioner shows sufficient cause.
 The Hope Law Firm helps spouses achieve uncontested divorces through traditional negotiation and mediation.

-- Contested divorce — If parties disagree on the need for a divorce or on the terms of any ancillary issues, the court eventually sets a date for trial before a judge.
+- Contested Divorce — In Iowa, if parties disagree on the need for a divorce or on the terms of any ancillary issues, the court eventually sets a date for trial before a judge.
 Each judicial district has its own procedures as part of the divorce process, which can include mandatory mediation.

 The process of obtaining your divorce depends on your particular situation and the degree to which you and your spouse can communicate constructively.
 At the Hope Law Firm, we strive to do what is appropriate based on your unique circumstances to deliver the best possible outcome.